gregorwolf/epmbp-consumer-app/README.md

 ### Preperation for a Connection to ES5

-Destination ES5 used by the approuter:
+Destination ES5 used by the approuter, CAP and SAP Cloud SDK:

 ```properties
 Description=SAP Gateway Demo System